Hundreds rally for Planned Parenthood at state Capitol amid defunding threats

-Pink scarves, hats and boxing gloves symbolizing opposition to threats to defund Planned Parenthood were the fashion du jour outside the state Capitol Tuesday, where hundreds of people from around Northern California rallied to support the network of health clinics that treats many of the state’s low-income women.
+Pink scarves, hats and boxing gloves symbolizing opposition to threats to defund Planned Parenthood were the fashion du jour Tuesday outside the state Capitol, where hundreds of people from around Northern California rallied to support the network of health clinics that treat many of the state’s low-income women.

 Lacey Faris, a Sacramento resident who works as a doula and nanny, said she relies on Planned Parenthood for gynecological services and care related to her anemia.
 She worries that if she can’t get free care at Planned Parenthood, she won’t be able to afford another provider, especially if she loses her Medi-Cal coverage under the Affordable Care Act.